Public and Private Key Guide: Seed Phrases, Signing, and Backups

 - 1. Your message is hashed (converted to a fixed-length number)

-- 3. Anyone can verify by decrypting with your PUBLIC key
+- 3. Anyone can verify the signature with the matching public key or address

 DO's